 It’s hard to control outside influences on our lives.
 Those outside changes can affect our health in ways we never imagined.
 Say, a detour is on the next street over directing traffic to your street.
-The car traffic is much heavier, resulting in much more fumes and exhaust outside of your house.
+The car traffic is much heavier, resulting in many more fumes and exhaust outside of your house.
 The fumes and exhaust can affect your system.
 They get in your body and wreak havoc with the normal flow of things.
 While you can’t change this outside influence, others you can.
 Stay away from bars where there are heavy smokers.
 Avoid living near a manufacturing plant that spills lots of pollution into the air.
 Avoid swimming in polluted or heavily chemical waters.

 Puberty is going to happen, no matter what.
 Expect the changes in your body to be drastic, and then you won’t be surprised if they aren’t.
 Puberty is the result of many hormones changing and developing your body.
-Many of these hormones will affect the skin in the form of acne, growth spurts and stretch marks.
-To reduce the stretch marks, keep taking vitamins, drink water and exercise.
+Many of these hormones will affect the skin in the form of acne, growth spurts, and stretch marks.
+To reduce the stretch marks, keep taking vitamins, drink water, and exercise.
 Feeding the hormonal urges with junk food will only make the acne and skin problems worse!

 #32 Rapid Weight Loss

 Just as rapid weight gain can cause stretch marks, rapid weight loss can too.
 Drastically dropping pounds can pull the fat stored around the skin quickly.
 This can result in skin sags.
 Sags can make the skin pull and stretch, even though the weight is going down.
 The added pressure of sags on the skin can cause stretch marks everywhere.
-And when you are losing weight drastically, the vitamins and nutrients may not be at the level they should, resulting in dry and damaged skin.
-Try to lose your weight slowly and maintain good health.
+And when you are losing weight drastically, the vitamins and nutrients may not be at the level they should be, resulting in dry and damaged skin.
+Try to lose weight slowly and maintain good health.

 Certain Medical Conditions also predispose a body to have stretch marks.
 These conditions cannot be helped, but if you have one, you know you will need to take extra measures to ensure you do not have excessive stretch marks on your body.